 Nutrition, Food, and IBD: Community Questions Answered

-We recently asked the community to submit questions about IBD.
-We received a range of great questions that Dr. Nandi is now answering!
-This post answers questions related to nutrition and IBD.
-Questions asked included:
+When we asked the community to submit questions about inflammatory bowel disease (IBD), we received a range of great questions related to nutrition and IBD.
+Dr. Nandi answers several here, including:

 "Are there any foods that are really good for IBD?"